mentax007/community-scripts/dashboards/README.md

   database = "kazoo_stats"  # store graphite data in this database
 ```

-The database hasnt been created yet, but I'll make the presumption you're going to call your database __grafana-stats__
+The database hasnt been created yet, but I'll make the presumption you're going to call your database __kazoo_stats__

 #### Start InfluxDB